-OR failing whom, the Chairman of the Meeting as \my/\our proxy/proxies to participate, speak and to vote remotely for \me/\us on \my/\our behalf at the Fiftieth Annual General Meeting of the Company which will be conducted on a virtual meeting entirely through live streaming and online remote participation and voting from an online meeting platform using Remote Participation and Voting ("RPV") facilities provided by Tricor Investor & Issuing House Services Sdn Bhd via TIIH Online website at https://tiih.online on Monday, 26 June 2023 at 2.00 p.m. and at any adjournment thereof.
+OR failing whom, the Chairman of the Meeting as my/our proxy/proxies to participate, speak and to vote remotely for me/us on my/our behalf at the Fifty-First Annual General Meeting of the Company which will be conducted on a virtual meeting entirely through live streaming and online remote participation and voting from an online meeting platform via Remote Participation and Voting ("RPV") facilities provided by Tricor Investor & Issuing House Services Sdn Bhd via TIIH Online website at https://tiih.online on Wednesday, 12 June 2024 at 2.00 p.m. and at any adjournment thereof.

-The Proportion of \my/\our holding to be represented by \my/\our proxies are as follows:
+The Proportion of my/our holding to be represented by my/our proxies are as follows:

-Proxy 1 % Proxy 2 % 100% 110/19/1 /0 110/19/2 /0 10070
+Proxy 1 % Proxy 2 % 100%

-\My/\Our proxy(ies) is/are to vote as indicated below :-
+My/Our proxy(ies) is/are to vote as indicated below :-

 Ordinary Resolution No. Ordinary Business For Against 1.
-To re-elect Dato' Mohamad Kamarudin bin Hassan as Director of the Company.
-2. To re-elect Mr Mac Ngan Boon @ Mac Yin Boon as Director of the Company.
-3. To re-elect Encik Mazlan bin Abdul Hamid as Director of the Company.
-4. To re-elect Dato' Khodijah binti Abdullah as Director of the Company.
-5. To approve the payment of Directors' Fees and benefits payable up to an amount of RM1,300,000.00 from 27 June 2023 until the next Annual General Meeting of the Company.
-6. To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors and to authorise the Directors to fix their remuneration.
-Special Business 7.
+To re-elect Dato' Sri Khazali bin Haji Ahmad as Director of the Company.
+2. To re-elect Encik Sobri bin Abu as Director of the Company.
+3. To re-elect Mr. Mac Chung Jin as Director of the Company.
+4. To approve the payment of Directors' fees and benefits payable up to an amount of RM1,500,000.00 from 13 June 2024 until the next Annual General Meeting of the Company.
+5. To re-appoint Messrs Crowe Malaysia PLT as the Company's Auditors and to authorise the Directors to fix their remuneration.
+Special Business 6.
 Authority for Dato' Mohamad Kamarudin bin Hassan to continue in office as Independent Director of the Company.
-8. Authority for Encik Sobri bin Abu to continue in office as Independent Director of the Company.
-9. Authority for Directors to issue and allot shares in the Company pursuant to Section 75 of the Companies Act 2016.
-10. To approve the Proposed Renewal of Authority for Share Buy-Back.
-11. To approve the Proposed Renewal of the Existing Shareholders' Mandate and Proposed New Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature.
+7. Authority for Encik Sobri bin Abu to continue in office as Independent Director of the Company.
+8. Authority for Directors to issue and allot shares in the Company pursuant to Section 75 of the Companies Act 2016.
+9. To approve the Proposed Renewal of Authority for Share Buy-Back.
+10. To approve the Proposed Renewal of the Existing Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature.
+11. To approve the Proposed Granting of Employees' Share Options Scheme and Share Grant Plan Award to Mr. Mac Chung Hui

 Please indicate with (X) on how you wish your vote to be cast.
-If no specific direction as to voting is given, the proxy will vote or abstain at his/her discretion.
+If no specific direction as to voting is given, the proxy will vote or abstain at his/her discretion

-Dated this day of 2023 [ Delete if not applicable]
+Dated this day of 2024 [ Delete if i not applicable]